-- Investments in our state-of-the-art, high-capacity fiber network to provide redundancy, faster internet and enhanced reliability needed for work-from-home, distance learning, telemedicine, gaming and more.
-Over $120 million was invested in 2021 to expand and maintain the Breezeline network.
+We’ve made major Investments in our state-of-the-art, high-capacity fiber-broadband network to provide faster internet with enhanced reliability needed for work-from-home, distance learning, telemedicine, gaming and more.
+Over $400 million has been invested in the last two years alone to expand and maintain the Breezeline network and infrastructure.

 A few media giants own more than 90% of popular cable TV networks on our lineups.
 They use their size to demand higher fees and to impose distribution requirements on TV providers like Breezeline.
 While they continue to demand higher fees, we continue to work hard to keep costs under control for you.